Ranu75/R-programming/README.md

 ## Visualization

-Here you have some packages which help you to make beautiful plot.
+Here you have some packages which help you to make beautiful plot (graph, map, etc...)

 ## Advanced Statistics Analysis

+This section hasn't been written yet.
+I will start when previous sections will be finished.